Krishna-2115/Krishna-2115/README.md

 <img src="banner.jpg" alt="GitHub Banner" width="100%" />

-# Hello I'm Krishna, a Full-Stack MERN Developer 👋🏼:
+# Hello I'm Krishna, MERN Stack Developer 👋🏼:

 Hi, I’m Krishna!
-A MERN Stack Developer passionate about building scalable web applications and crafting seamless user experiences.
+A Mern Stack Developer passionate about building scalable web applications and crafting seamless user experiences.
 My journey in software development started with a deep curiosity about how technology works, and over the years, I’ve honed my skills in full-stack development, problem-solving, and continuous learning.

 💡 Enthusiastic about Web & App Development, Machine Learning, and exploring new-age technologies.<br>
 🔍 Strong believer in the "I will learn it" mindset – no challenge is too big when the right resources are at hand!